 Increasing shortness of breath, wheezing, persistent chest pain

 You develop any symptoms that suggest lung disease, especially chronic cough, blood-streaked mucus, wheezing, hoarseness, or recurrent lung infection.
-You should have your lungs thoroughly examined and have standard X-rays of the chest performed.
+You should have your lungs thoroughly examined and have standard X-rays or other tests performed.